Dinesh051298/Deep-Learning-Project---Facial-Emotion-Recognition-in-Real-Time-/README.md

-# Real-Time Facial Emotion Recognition using Flask and PyTorch
+# Real-Time Facial Emotion Recognition using PyTorch

 This repository contains a web-based real-time facial emotion recognition system built with **Flask**, **PyTorch**, and **OpenCV**.
 The application detects faces from webcam or uploaded images, classifies the detected emotions using a deep learning model, and serves predictions through a web interface or API.